Handlist of late 20th century poets

 (from The Bloodshed, the Shaking House, 1977)

 Grace Lake (1948-2010) from Stockport. led a stormy life. on the extreme end of 1968 radicalism, Situationism, King Mob, etc., stayed with the feeling of 1968. lived much in groups for whom the revolution was the main event, full-time and yet not really there. wrote in an irrational way in accordance with libertarian ideals.
 Her work is hard to interpret and much of it has not been published.
 Bernache nonnette (1995); Parasol 1 Parasol 2 Parasol Avenue ('96); Tondo aquatique (1997).
 A long poem, 'Sibyls', either does or does not exist.
-A project is under way at Birkbeck College to publish the rest of her work.
+A project is under way at Birkbeck College (now at Sussex) to publish the rest of her work.

 forlorn the lost, horse chestnut leaves across their mouths